CaptainRedCodes/Social-Media-Sentiment-Analysis/README.md

 # Social-Media-Sentiment-Analysis
 a social media sentiment analysis using html,flask,python,numpy etc Please go through the requirements text.
-This project ONLY works on Local Host
+If any problem, please email me at svmrahul15@gmail.com